karunendumishra/remix-project/libs/remix-tests/README.md

 [![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/ethereum/remix-project/tree/master/libs/remix-tests)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/ethereum/remix-project/issues)

 `@remix-project/remix-tests` is a tool to test Solidity smart contracts.
-It works underneath Remix IDE "Solidity Unit Testing" plugin which is used to write and run test cases for a contract.
+It works underneath XIDE "Solidity Unit Testing" plugin which is used to write and run test cases for a contract.
 Tests are written in Solidity itself. `@remix-project/remix-tests` can be used as CLI and a library too.

-To know more about Remix IDE `Solidity Unit Testing Plugin`, visit [Remix IDE official documentation](https://remix-ide.readthedocs.io/en/latest/unittesting.html).
+To know more about XIDE `Solidity Unit Testing Plugin`, visit [XIDE official documentation](https://remix-ide.readthedocs.io/en/latest/unittesting.html).

 ### Installation
 * As a dev dependency: